-The Ahwahnee Hotel is the flagship National Park lodge at Yosemite National Park, designed with a careful blend of rustic architecture and luxury.
+The Ahwahnee Hotel is the flagship National Park lodge at Yosemite National Park, designed with a blend of rustic architecture and luxury.
 It’s a National Historic Landmark that was designed by architect Gilbert Stanley Underwood.
-The Ahwahnee is located below the Royal Arches rock formation in a meadow area that was a Native American village some time ago.
+The Ahwahnee was temporarily renamed the Majestic Yosemite Hotel three years ago due to a legal dispute between the National Park Service and the former park concessionaire, Delaware North, which had purchased the Yosemite Park & Curry Company, the original builder of the hotel.

-The building of The Ahwahnee was a bit contentious, with Yosemite’s concessionaires (yes, plural), especially Donald Tresidder having a different opinion on how the hotel should look as compared to Underwood’s original concept art showing a massive six story version of The Ahwahnee with a cavernous lobby (I truly wonder whether Disney based its hotels more on this design than the finished product).
+Underwood’s original concept art showed a massive six story version of the Ahwahnee with a cavernous lobby (I truly wonder whether Disney based its hotels more on this design than the finished product).

-This high profile show now attracts a range of guests, from passionate locals to high society, but at the time, it was simply what was needed to keep The Ahwahnee alfoat.
+Bracebridge Dinner is a high profile show that now attracts a range of guests, from passionate locals to high society, but at the time, it was simply what was needed to keep the Ahwahnee alfoat.
 For many years, this high-priced event was so popular that a lottery was done to fairly distribute tickets.
 Oh, and an early cast member: Ansel Adams.
 Yes, that Ansel Adams!